- Home

 End of Year Celebration Worship Service

 One of our special services of the year is the end of year Celebration Service where as a school we gather together to celebrate God and one another.
 Each year a special guest is invited to share their faith journey and to encourage our students.
-We were thankful to have Julian Speroni , Crystal Palace goalkeeper for 15 years who came and share his story of faith at our service in July 2022.
+We were thankful to have Julian Speroni , Crystal Palace goalkeeper for 15 years who came and share his story of faith at our service.

-In preparation for the service, each form created their own Peace poppy cross which were filled with students' prayers for peace.
-These shall be framed and returned to each form room, as a visual reminder of Jesus' peace.
+In preparation for these services, each form creates their own poppy cross which are filled with students' prayers for peace.
+These are framed and hung in each form room as a visual reminder of Jesus' peace.
 Our Creative Intervention students also created a beautiful piece of artwork under the special guidance of local Christian artist, Sue Salter.